Fixed Price vs. Time and Materials contract – the pros and cons

 The pros and cons of a Fixed Price contract

-In one of our blog posts, we discuss the flaws of the Fixed Price model, which is basically a one time cost before the project starts.
+In one of our blog posts, we discuss the flaws of the Fixed Price model, which is basically a one-time cost before the project starts.
 Then, the software development company needs to distribute this money to achieve the goal and cover the expenses.
-So what are the advantages and disadvantages of this concrete contract?
+This can be problematic in our fast-paced world, where everything can change within the timeframe of the project.

 Pro: Being certain about the cost